Quantum Spin Liquids Stabilized by Disorder in Non-Kramers Pyrochlores: Phase diagram

 \section{Phase diagram}

 Within the GMFT framework, spinons are localized in the absence of a transverse field, $h_i = 0$.
 As we turn on the field, the spinons become mobile and disperse throughout the lattice.
-As long as the spinon gap is finite, the QSI is stable.
+As long as the spinon gap is finite, the QSI is stable within this formalism.
+In general, the stability of the QSI also depends on a finite vison gap ~\cite{gingras14}.
 From our numerics, we extract the spinon gap as the smallest eigenvalue of the mean-field Hamiltonian in Eq.~\eqref{eq:mf_Hamiltonian}, which we dub $\omega_0$.
 From the mean-field solutions in Eqs.~\eqref{eq:mean_field_eqns}, we obtain the value of the Lagrange multiplier $\lambda_i$ at each site $i$ of the diamond lattice.
 As $\overline{h}$ increases, the average value $\overline{\lambda}$ also increases.
 We observe that the critical point occurs at $\overline{\lambda} = \overline{h_{\rm{eff}}}$, with the effective random transverse field being defined as the sum of the fields over the sites of a given tetrahedron, $h_{\mathrm{eff}}^b = 1/4\sum_a h_{ab}$, Fig.~\ref{fig:mf}.
-In Tab. \ref{tab:dj-vs-hc} we list the value of the critical field as a function of $\delta h$.
+In Tab.~\ref{tab:dj-vs-hc} we list the value of the critical field as a function of $\delta h$.

 We can understand this relation in the limit $\delta h \to 0$.
-We focus on the spinon wavefunction, i.e. the wavefunction corresponding to the lowest eigenvalue of the matrix $M$: $M_{ij}U_{j0}=\omega_0 U_{i0}$, where $U_{i0}$ is the projection of the spinon wavefunction on site $i$, see Eq. \ref{eq:mean_field_eqns}.
+We focus on the spinon wavefunction, i.e. the wavefunction corresponding to the lowest eigenvalue of the matrix $M$: $M_{ij}U_{j0}=\omega_0 U_{i0}$, where $U_{i0}$ is the projection of the spinon wavefunction on site $i$, see Eq.~\ref{eq:mean_field_eqns}.
 Close to the transition $\omega_0 \to 0$ and we obtain $\sum_{j}M_{ij}U_{j0} \approx 0$.
 For a delocalized wavefunction, we can write $U_{j0} \sim 1/\sqrt{N}$ and $\sum_{j}M_{ij}=0$.
 This equation implies $\lambda_i = \sum_{j} h_{ij}/4=h_{\mathrm{eff}}^i$.
 Averaging over all sites, we obtain $\overline{\lambda} = \overline{h_{\rm{eff}}}$.
 To justify the validity of this equality for finite disorder, we only require that $U_{j0} \sim z_i$ around site $i$, with $i$ and $j$ nearest-neighbors and $z_i$ the value of the wavefunction in the vicinity of site $i$, which we take as roughly constant.
 In this fashion, our argument is also extended to localized wavefunctions.

 As previously mentioned, the transition to the polarized state in each sample can also be captured by the point at which $\omega_0 \to 0$.
 Thus, an alternative definition of $h_c$ is the point where the average value of the spinon gap, $\overline{\omega_0}$, vanishes, Fig.~\ref{fig:spinon}(a).
 In the clean case, $\omega_0 \sim \left(h_c - h\right)^{\beta}$, with $\beta=1/2$.
 As we increase the disorder, the value of the exponent $\beta$ increases, but the spinon gap still vanishes for a finite value of the field.
 The values of $h_c$ obtained within this procedure naturally coincide with the estimate from Fig.~\ref{fig:mf}.